openmc-dev/openmc/docs/source/methods/random_ray.rst

-With this characteristic form of the transport equation, we now have an analytical solution along a linear path through any constant cross section region of a reactor.
+With this characteristic form of the transport equation, we now have an analytical solution along a linear path through any constant cross section region of a system.
 While the solution only holds along a linear track, no discretizations have yet been made.

-Similar to many other solution approaches to the Boltzmann neutron transport equation, the MOC approach also uses a "multigroup" approximation in order to discretize the continuous energy spectrum of neutrons traveling through the reactor into fixed set of energy groups :math:`G`, where each group :math:`g \in G` has its own specific cross section parameters.
+Similar to many other solution approaches to the Boltzmann neutron transport equation, the MOC approach also uses a "multigroup" approximation in order to discretize the continuous energy spectrum of neutrons traveling through the system into fixed set of energy groups :math:`G`, where each group :math:`g \in G` has its own specific cross section parameters.
 This makes the difficult non-linear continuous energy dependence much more manageable as group wise cross section data can be precomputed and fed into a simulation as input data.
-The computation of multi-group cross section data is not a trivial task and can introduce errors in the simulation.
-However, this is an active field of research common to all multi-group methods, and there are numerous generation methods available that are capable of reducing the biases introduced by the multi-group approximation.
+The computation of multigroup cross section data is not a trivial task and can introduce errors in the simulation.
+However, this is an active field of research common to all multigroup methods, and there are numerous generation methods available that are capable of reducing the biases introduced by the multigroup approximation.
 Commonly used methods include the subgroup self-shielding method and use of fast (unconverged) Monte Carlo simulations to produce cross section estimates.
 It is important to note that Monte Carlo methods are capable of